Want to know how you can provide an amazing experience for your customers time and time again? Read on to learn more!

 It’s important to stay connected to your employees on a daily or weekly basis, depending on the cadence of their schedules.
 This is especially important during busy season!

-Having a daily huddle at the beginning of every day or the beginning of shifts will ensure everyone is up-to-date on everything going on, and provide an opportunity to build morale.
+Having a daily huddle at the beginning of every day or at the beginning of shifts will ensure everyone is up-to-date on everything going on, and provides an opportunity to build morale.

 Structure your daily huddle so employees know what to expect and everyone stays on task.
 Consider reviewing what the flow of the day will look like, what parties and events are coming in, and review training topics like cleanliness, friendliness, and asking for customer feedback and reviews.